howzat/howzat.github.io/index.rst

 The practical application of lower bounds is often less intuitively apparent; to grasp its usefulness we have to move onto what happens when we start sub-classing generic types.
-Let detour briefly and come back to this again in a second.
+Let detour briefly to see the problem, and return to this again in just a second.

 =================================
 Co-Variance and Contra-Variance